linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 2/Week 2 Dollar General Case- Assignment Review.md

 	- Absolute increase in COGS greater than increase in revenue due to higher inventory impairment and shrinkage (margin ↓)
 - Increase in market ratios driven by smaller denominator
 	- Market may have viewed earnings decline as transitory
 ## ASSESSMENT OF DG PERFORMANCE: RELATIVE TO PEERS
 - Family Dollar (size, business overlap) and Dollar Tree (size) seem to be reasonable comparables
 - Until FY2006, DG's profit margin was better than Family Dollar's but worsened due to the new strategy
 - DG's FY2006 ROA and ROE were worse than Family Dollar's or Dollar Tree's - DG's market ratios tend to look better than peers (Why?
 Driven by denominator)
-	- Market-to-book is more stable than PE (less affected by transitory items)
+	- Market-to-book is more stable than PE (less affected by transitory items) !500

-!500

 ## CAUSE FOR DG PERFORMANCE DECLINE
 ### RESTRUCTURING PLAN
 - Closing of 400 stores and opening / remodeling of 300 new stores
 	- Higher SG&A expenses from lease contract terminations and other store-closing costs
 	- Higher SG&A expenses from increased advertising cost
 - Revamping inventory management with new strategy that depends on clearance sales
 	- Mark-downs and inventory impairment charges recorded in FY2006
-- New strategies expected to contribute negatively to earnings beyond current FY ($71.2MM remaining in special items)
+- New strategies expected to contribute negatively to earnings beyond current FY ($71.2MM remaining in special items)$
 	- What do you do with these future charges in 2007 valuation?
 - DG expects its new strategies to enhance store appearance and customer satisfaction while reducing employee turnover and inventory shrink
 - Does the market pricing or the KKR offer reflect these improvements?
 ## SUGGESTED PRO FORMA FY2006 (YEAR ENDED FEB.
 2007)
 (A) Adjusting For Non-Recurring Items (Excl.
 Net Sales Adjustment)

 !500